beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 ![Begin Activity view](/_static/screens/shared/begin-activity.jpg)

 From the `Activity` view, you'll be able to watch your app build & deploy in real-time.
-Any time you push to `master`, you'll see a new build get kicked off in Begin.
+Any time you push to `main`, you'll see a new build get kicked off in Begin.

 Each build undergoes a number of predefined build steps (learn more about [build steps here](/en/getting-started/builds-deploys#configuring-build-steps)); these build steps may install your app's dependencies (`install`), test your code's syntax (`lint`), generate any files or assets needed to run your app (`build`), and/or run an automated test suite (`test`).

-If no build steps fail, then the build containing your latest commit to `master` is automatically deployed to your `staging` environment.
+If no build steps fail, then the build containing your latest commit to `main` is automatically deployed to your `staging` environment.

 Go ahead and click the **Staging** link in the upper left corner of your left nav to open your new app's `staging` URL.
 You should now see your new app: